 The highest average salaries go to Operating Room Registered Nurses, who bring in close to $31.06 per hour, though Intensive Care Unit Nurses are not far behind at approximately $30.85 along with Emergency Room Registered Nurses (about $27.50) and Registered Nurses ($25.57).
 Earning only around $13.00 on average, Pharmacy Technicians make less than most people in the company.

-Residents of Fort Lauderdale, Fla. pick up paychecks that are higher than any other city — the median salary is $30.70 per hour; other top-paying cities include Weston, Fla. ($26.00) and Cleveland, Ohio ($18.14).
-By state, the highest pay levels are found in Florida, where the average Cleveland Clinic Hospital employee makes about $25.23 per hour.
+Residents of Fort Lauderdale, Fla. pick up paychecks that are higher than any other city — the median salary is $31.01 per hour; other top-paying cities include Weston, Fla. (about $26.73) and Cleveland, Ohio (around $18.37).
+The highest pay by state can be found in Florida, where pay average out at $26.73 per hour.

 Years of Experience

 Those who have five to nine years of work experience see average pay of approximately $27.16 per hour.
 Overall, the greater share of Cleveland Clinic Hospital folks have one to four years of experience and earn an average $16.21 per hour.